will-wow/result-async/README.md

 If you're using a library like [Jest](https://github.com/facebook/jest) for testing, you can generally follow your testing library's advice for [testing asynchronous code](https://jest-bot.github.io/jest/docs/asynchronous.html#content).

-Unlike with standard promises, you don't have to worry about rejected promises throwing errors.
+Unlike with standard promises, you don't have to worry about errored `ResultP`s throwing errors.

 You'll probably want to test if your calls succeed or fail.
 If you want to check both the result and payload, try matching against another `result`: